-Revenue attributable to the sale of customer experience solutions increased by \$107.0 million, or 3.1%, to \$3,542.5 million in fiscal 2015, from \$3,435.5 million in fiscal 2014.
+Revenue attributable to the sale of customer experience solutions increased by \$107.0 million, or 3.1%, to \$3,542.5 million in fiscal year 2015, from \$3,435.5 million in fiscal 2014.
 This increase was primarily attributable to increased activity in the rest of the world partially offset by lower revenue from customers in Europe and North America.
-Revenue resulting from the sale of customer experience solutions represented 97.2% and 96.4% of our total revenue in fiscal 2015 and 2014, respectively.
+Revenue resulting from the sale of customer experience solutions represented 97.2% and 96.4% of our total revenue in fiscal years 2015 and 2014, respectively.

-Revenue attributable to the sale of directory systems decreased by \$27.2 million, or 21.2%, to \$101.0 in fiscal 2015, from \$128.2 million in fiscal 2014.
+Revenue attributable to the sale of directory systems decreased by \$27.2 million, or 21.2%, to \$101.0 in fiscal year 2015, from \$128.2 million in fiscal 2014.
 This decrease was primarily attributable to continued slowness in the directory systems market leading to lower revenue from managed services arrangements for directory systems customers.
-Revenue from the sale of directory systems represented 2.8% and 3.6% of our total revenue in fiscal 2015 and 2014, respectively.
+Revenue from the sale of directory systems represented 2.8% and 3.6% of our total revenue in fiscal years 2015 and 2014, respectively.

-In fiscal 2015, revenue from customers in North America, Europe and the rest of the world accounted for 70.1%, 11.6% and 18.3%, respectively, of total revenue, compared to 72.7%, 12.6% and 14.7%, respectively, in fiscal 2014.
+In fiscal year 2015, revenue from customers in North America, Europe and the rest of the world accounted for 70.1%, 11.6% and 18.3%, respectively, of total revenue, compared to 72.7%, 12.6% and 14.7%, respectively, in fiscal 2014.
 The decrease in the percentage of revenue from customers in North America was attributable primarily to negative impact from foreign exchange fluctuations due to the strengthening of the U.S. dollar against the Canadian dollar.
 Revenue from customers in North America was also impacted from the persistent uncertainty resulting from customer consolidation activity in the United States.
 The decrease in the percentage of revenue from customers in Europe was attributable primarily to the negative impact from foreign exchange fluctuations.
-Revenue from customers in the rest of the world increased as a percentage of total revenue as a result of our progress in implementing complex modernization projects in both Latin America and Asia-Pacific for new and existing customers.
+Revenue from customers in the rest of the world increased as a percentage of total revenue as a result of our progress in implementing complex modernization projects in both Latin America and Asia-Pacific for new and existing customers, which was partially offset by negative impact from foreign exchange fluctuations.

 Cost of Revenue.
-Cost of revenue consists primarily of costs associated with providing services to customers, including compensation expense and costs of third-party products, as well as fee and royalty payments to software suppliers.
-Cost of revenue increased by \$42.6 million, or 1.8%, to \$2,349.5 million in fiscal 2015, from \$2,306.9 million in fiscal 2014.
-As a percentage of revenue, cost of revenue decreased to 64.5% in fiscal 2015, from 64.8% in fiscal 2014.
-The improvement in the gross margin in fiscal 2015 was mainly attributable to a gain resulting from changes in fair value of certain acquisition-related liabilities recognized in fiscal 2015, partially offset by our increased activity outside of North America, where we continued our penetration efforts in order to expand our business into those markets.
+Cost of revenue increased by \$42.6 million, or 1.8%, to \$2,349.5 million in fiscal year 2015, from \$2,306.9 million in fiscal year 2014.
+As a percentage of revenue, cost of revenue decreased to 64.5% in fiscal year 2015, from 64.8% in fiscal 2014.
+The improvement in the gross margin in fiscal year 2015 was mainly attributable to a gain resulting from changes in fair value of certain acquisition-related liabilities recognized in fiscal year 2015, partially offset by our increased activity outside of North America, where we continued our penetration efforts in order to expand our business into those markets.

 Research and Development.
-Research and development expense is primarily comprised of compensation expense.
-Research and development expense decreased by \$3.0 million, or 1.1%, to \$254.9 million in fiscal 2015, from \$257.9 million in fiscal 2014.
-Research and development expense decreased as a percentage of revenue from 7.2% in fiscal 2014, to 7.0% in fiscal 2015.
-Our research and development efforts are a key element of our strategy and are essential to our success, and we intend to maintain our commitment to research and development.
-An increase or a decrease in our revenue would not necessarily result in a proportional increase or decrease in the levels of our research and development expenditures, which could affect our operating margin.
-Please see "Research and Development, Patents and Licenses."
+Research and development expense decreased by \$3.0 million, or 1.1%, to \$254.9 million in fiscal year 2015, from \$257.9 million in fiscal year 2014.
+Research and development expense decreased as a percentage of revenue from 7.2% in fiscal year 2014, to 7.0% in fiscal year 2015.

 Selling, General and Administrative.
-Selling, general and administrative expense, which is primarily comprised of compensation expense, decreased by \$5.0 million, or 1.1%, to \$440.1 million in fiscal 2015, from \$445.1 million in fiscal 2014.
-Selling, general and administrative expense may fluctuate from time to time, depending upon such factors as changes in our workforce and sales efforts and the results of any operational efficiency programs that we may undertake.
+Selling, general and administrative expense, which is primarily comprised of compensation expense, decreased by \$5.0 million, or 1.1%, to \$440.1 million in fiscal year 2015, from \$445.1 million in fiscal year 2014.